aijose/CarND-Advanced-Lane-Lines/project_report.md

 * If there are sharp turns in the road, the lanes will fall outside the masked region of interest and will not be captured.
-To handle these situations it may be necessary to expand the region of interest to include the entire horizontal span of the image and only exclude some of the top region.
-This will require more robust techniques to distinguish between edges belonging to lane lines and other objects or markings.
+To handle these situations it may be necessary to expand the region of interest to include the entire horizontal span of the image.
+This will require more robust techniques to distinguish between edges belonging to lane lines and other objects (e.g., cars) or structures (lane dividers).

 * The present approach does not use information from previous video frames when computing the lane lines for the current video frame.
 Using information from previous frames can be used save computational effort but can also help in mitigate the effect of new road structures or markings that suddenly pop up and disrupt the accurate calculation of lane lines.
-This will also prove helpful in scenarios where the lane lines are covered by leaves or rendered indistinguishable due to strong lighting or other factors.
+This will also prove helpful in scenarios where the lane lines are temporarily covered by leaves or rendered indistinguishable due to strong lighting or other factors.